colurw/flight_sim_GNN/readme.md

 ## The Neural Network

 The GeneticNeuralNetwork() class defines a Pytorch deep network.
-Motion data from its own and the enemy plane are passed to the input layer, whilst the output layer is a categorical classifier mapped to the plane's controls.
+Motion data from itself and the enemy plane are passed to the input layer.
+The output layer is a categorical classifier mapped to the plane's controls.
 The network is not trained through usual gradient descent methods, but by randomly tweaking its parameters until improvements are noticed.